conduktor/conduktor-docs/docs/guides/conduktor-concepts/virtual-clusters.md

 description: Learn Conduktor terminology
 ---

-A Virtual Cluster in Conduktor Gateway is a logical representation of a Kafka cluster.
+A virtual cluster in Conduktor Gateway is a logical representation of a Kafka cluster.

 This allows you to create multiple virtual clusters while maintaining a single physical Kafka cluster, enabling the simulation of multiple Kafka environments on a single physical infrastructure.

 ![image.png](/guides/vclusters.png)

 ## VirtualCluster

-A Virtual Cluster allows you to isolate one or more service accounts within a logical cluster.
-Any topic or consumer group created within a Virtual Cluster will be accessible only to that specific Virtual Cluster.
+A Virtual cluster allows you to isolate one or more service accounts within a logical cluster.
+Any topic or consumer group created within a Virtual cluster will be accessible only to that specific virtual cluster.

-A Virtual Cluster acts like a Kafka within a Kafka.
+A Virtual cluster acts like a Kafka within a Kafka.

 ```yaml
 ---